Jigme505/Practical_Machine_learning/prediction.md

 We are finally ready to use our model to predict the outcome using the actual test dataset (df_test).
 First we must process it exactly the way we did in the training set.
 As pointed out earlier, we would expect the out of sample errors to be greater than the in sample errors.

-* getting rid of all the NA columns.

 ```
 ##  [1] "C" "B" "B" "A" "A" "C" "D" "D" "A" "A" "C" "B" "B" "A" "B" "B" "C"